 What’s the difference between an MBA in entrepreneurship and a master’s in entrepreneurship?

 Should you pursue an online MBA in entrepreneurship or a Master of Science (MS) online master’s in entrepreneurship?
-The answer lies in your career goals and the educational requirements of each program.
-You should also decide whether you want a multidisciplinary degree that applies to many entrepreneurship careers (MBA) or one that prepares graduates with a science-oriented education for specific certifications (Master of Science).
+The answer depends on your particular career goals and the educational requirements of each program.
+Consider whether you want a multidisciplinary degree that applies to many entrepreneurship careers (MBA) or one that prepares graduates with a science-oriented education for specific certifications (Master of Science).

-Online MBA in entrepreneurship degree programs focus on many concentrations in finance, project management, accounting, and investments.
+Online MBA in entrepreneurship degree programs typically offer a number of concentration options in areas such as finance, project management, accounting, and investments.
 It is designed for those who want to begin or grow an existing business venture.
-A Master of Science in entrepreneurship allows grad students to focus on finance, including analytics, regulatory reporting, and valuations.
+A Master of Science in entrepreneurship allows grad students to focus on finance-focused subject that include analytics, regulatory reporting, and valuations.
 Unlike the MBA, which offers great career flexibility, the MS focuses on a single specialty.